-In the area of energy, structural adjustments in the economy and increased efficiency of resource use led to a reduction of primary energy intensity from 0.670 tonnes oil equivalent (Toe) in 2000 for each Euro 1,000 of the gross domestic product (GDP) at constant 2006 prices to 0.526 Toe per Euro 1,000 of the GDP in 2006, adjusted to 2005 monetary values.
+Structural adjustments in the economy and increased efficiency of resource use have led to a reduction of primary energy intensity from 0.670 tonnes oil equivalent (Toe) in 2000 for each Euro 1000 of the gross domestic product (GDP) at constant 2006 prices to 0.526 Toe/Euro 1000 of GDP in 2006, adjusted to 2005 monetary values.
 However, energy intensity in Romania remains twice as high as the EU average.
 The electric energy intensity also showed a favourable trend as it dropped by approximately 10% between 2000 and 2005.
 The level registered in 2005 (0.491 KwH/Euro-2005) was still almost twice the EU average.
-For a gross domestic consumption of primary energy resources of approximately 36 million Toe per annum, it is estimated that the national potential for energy saving, mainly through increased efficiency and reduced losses, amounts to 10 million Toe per annum, i.e. 30-35% of primary resources (20-25% in manufacturing industries, 40-50% in buildings, 35-40% in transport).
+For an gross domestic consumption of primary energy resources of approximately 36 million Toe per annum, it is estimated that the national potential for energy saving, mainly through increased efficiency and reduced losses, amounts to 10 million Toe per annum, i.e.

+30-35% of primary resources (20-25% in manufacturing industries, 40-50% in buildings, 35-40% in transport).

-The dependence on imports of primary energy resources went up in 2007 to about 30% for natural gas and 60% for crude oil, and the energy bill tends to grow further considering the depletion of national reserves.
+The dependence on imports of primary energy resources went up in 2007 to about 30% for natural gas and 35% for coal, while crude oil imports are 1.7 times larger than the national output, and the energy bill tends to grow further considering the depletion of national reserves and the uncertainty about world prices.
 The domestic production of coal, though still relatively abundant (to last for 15-40 more years), is of low quality and uncompetitive in terms of cost.
 Domestically produced nuclear fuel is also close to depletion, so that Romania will become a net importer of uranium by 2014 at the latest.